vjerin/diamond-price-predictor/README.md

 # Diamond-price-predictor

-is a practice project for learning machine learning and data preprocessing
+This is a practice project for learning machine learning and data preprocessing

 dataset used:diamonds.csv